The 1 Thing You Should Do After A Breakup That Changes Everything, According To Therapists

 The first thing to do after a breakup, says Dr. Gary Brown, a prominent relationship therapist in Los Angeles, is to block or mute them on social media.
 "I would advise that you not see, talk to, or communicate at all — including through any social media — for a minimum of 90 days,” Dr. Brown tells Elite Daily.
 By taking this digital break it will “hopefully give you enough time to grieve the loss of your relationship without the inevitable complications of clinging to a false hope that it is going to work,” says Dr. Brown, who adds, “You are going to need that time to help you get over the initial and natural emotional hurdles we all go through when we experience a loss.”

 When I'm sad, all I want to do is crawl under a blanket with as many cats as I can pile on top of me.
-But according to Elle Huerta, CEO and founder of the breakup app Mend, that’s actually the opposite thing you should do.
-As she tells Elite Daily, “one of the most important things to remember during a breakup is that heartbreak affects your physiology and your neurochemistry... going through a breakup feels like going through withdrawal, so it's really important in the early days to take extra care of yourself — make sure you're walking or getting a little bit of exercise every day to get happy hormones flowing.”
+But according to Elle Huerta, CEO and founder of the breakup app Mend, that’s actually the opposite of what you should do.
+As she tells Elite Daily, “one of the most important things to remember during a breakup is that heartbreak affects your physiology and your neurochemistry. ...
+Going through a breakup feels like going through withdrawal, so it's really important in the early days to take extra care of yourself — make sure you're walking or getting a little bit of exercise every day to get happy hormones flowing.”

 Huerta also suggests that you “spend time around people you love (another good source of happy hormones) and get some sunshine every day, which will help you sleep better at night and stay asleep.”
 She reiterates that the “worst thing you can do is lock yourself in your room and stay in bed, even though that's exactly what you want to do after a breakup.
 Just remind yourself that you will feel so much better, and you will mend faster, if you get up and out!”